magiccpp/kubeedge/README.md

 ```

 ## installation on edge node
 Note: you can run the edge node inside virtualbox, set the network to NAT.
+If you are using your company's computer, you may need to copy the certificates under /usr/local/shared/ca-certificates, and then run "sudo update-ca-certificates".
 ### install containerd
 ### install crictl
 ```